pingmelive/android.lib/README.md

-# Library to handle error
+# What is PingMeLive?

-This library allows you to get all the error from your android app to pindMeLive application.
+This is a library which helps you to get LIVE notifications of actions taking place on your webistes and applications.
+Just Copy past the below codes and get live updates of errors and actions.
+Make Categories of pings based on projects (etc) and assign it to your team mates.
+That's what PING ME LIVE does.
+Easy right!.

 ## How to use